micgor32/mooc-java-programming/README.md

 # Solutions for Java Programing MOOC course
-This repository contains solutions for Java Programing course, with explantion for the solution in code.
-There are many repositories with solutions, but very few of them include explanations of why something was done the way it was.
-The purpose of this repository is to deliver not only completed solutions, but also explanation, so the course taker who has already decided to cheat can at least learn something too ;)
+For educational purposes only!
 # Explanations are in work-in-progress stage for now

-# IT'S STRONGLY SUGGESTED NOT TO USE PRE-PREPARED SOLUTIONS!
+# IT IS RECOMMENDED TO SOLVE EXERCISES YOURSELF!

-# From part 13 on, you need to make sure that pom.xml file indicates that JDK 1.8 should be used
+# From part 13 on, you need to make sure that pom.xml file indicates that JDK 1.8 should be used otherwise the mooc tests will fail, and that your JDK includes JavaFX libraries.